 Several years ago, I had the opportunity to meet the owners of Elf on a Shelf.
 This was soon after the Christmas when I spent hours traipsing across Manhattan looking for the elusive, sold-out elf for my granddaughter.
-The popularity of this burgeoning Christmas tradition intrigued me but the leadership team for the company captivated me.elffamily900Their warmth, authenticity and passion made a deep impression as I made notes of five key points gleaned from their message.
+The popularity of this burgeoning Christmas tradition intrigued me but the leadership team for the company captivated me.Their warmth, authenticity and passion made a deep impression as I made notes of five key points gleaned from their message.

 Five Business Lessons from Three Ladies and An Elf